Maps

 Origin position

-To place geographic content within an Unreal Engine level, you must specify where the 0, 0, 0 origin coordinate of the game engine space is in the real-world coordinate space.
+To place geographic content within a scene, you must specify where the 0, 0, 0 origin coordinate of the game engine space is in the real-world coordinate space.
 You do this when you create an ArcGIS Map.

 You can specify an origin position anywhere within a spatial reference's coordinate space.
 See Spatial references for more details about working with spatial references.